a21liltr/TheQueue/README.md

 - C#
 - Python
 ### Dependencies
-This project uses the Tinyqueue ZMQ API which can be found here: https://ds.iit.his.se

-#### The following description is taken directly from Tinyqueue.
+- **ZeroMQ/NetMQ**
+- **JamesNK/NewtonSoft.Json**
+- **FasterXML/Jackson**
+- **Tinyqueue API**

-Tinyqueue has a ZeroMQ (ZMQ) interface allowing client applications to join the queue and follow any events.
-All communication between clients and servers take the form of JSON objects.
+All communication between clients and the server is handled through JSON objects.

-Client and server communicates through two ZMQ patterns, a publisher/subscriber pattern where the server broadcasts updates to all clients, and a request/reply pattern where clients can send requests and get individual responses from the server.
-The two patterns use different network ports and as such both server and client maintain two sockets for communication, one for each communication pattern.
-The request/reply and publisher/subscriber patterns are described in Chapter 1 and Chapter 2 of the ZMQ Guide, respectively.
+Client and server communicates using a publisher/subscriber pattern where the server sends updates to all connected clients, and a request/reply pattern which allows clients to send requests and receive individual responses from the server.
+The two patterns use separate network ports, so both the server and client maintain two distinct sockets; one for each communication method.

+Following are the types of messages from the Tinyqueue API that the server may receive and process.
 ####Broadcast messages

 Broadcast messages are published by server to all subscribed clients using the ZMQ pub/sub pattern.